Crape Myrtle Powdery Mildew

 QUESTION: We have five large crape myrtles that are about 10 years old.
 Four have purple flowers, and the largest has white flowers.
 We recently noticed that where the white tree has been trimmed over the years there are small, egglike, white Styrofoam-looking capsules on the bark.
 When we mash these white capsules, they turn purple.
 We’ve also noticed small ants on the tree.
 M.N., Dallas

 ANSWER: The ants aren’t a problem.
-The capsules are scale insects, which can be killed by spraying a solution made with 2 ounces of orange oil and 1 ounce of Bio Wash per gallon of water.
+The capsules are scale insects, which can be killed by spraying a solution made with 2 ounces of orange oil and 1 ounce of an insecticidal soap per gallon of water.